MARRAKECH ~ THE CITY OF 50 SHADES OF RED

 • The currency in Morocco is the Moroccan Dirham (Dhs/Mad).
 At the time of writing (February 2020) the conversion rate is as following 10,42 MAD = 1 €.
 At the souks you pay cash, in the modern restaurants and at your hotel or riad you can pay with your bank or credit card.

 • Belgian citizens need, like most other nationalities, an international passport to enter Morocco.
-Travelers from the European Union do not require a visa.
+Travellers from the European Union do not require a visa.
 For all nationalities, the duration of a tourist stay is a maximum of 90 days. https://www.visitmorocco.com

 hector-martinez-Ch8KPaf5YYk-unsplash.jpg